-In this video installation, Peggy Piacenza has crafted a visual and sonic landscape that utilizes dance and performance to illuminate the human struggle to find meaning within an absurd world.
-Reimagining past choreographic works that deal with the nature of touch and the inevitability of mortality, sweet, rotten, sweet aims to strip away extraneous layers in order to discover moments of stillness within an overstimulated, disoriented psyche.
+In this video installation, Piacenza crafted a visual and sonic landscape that utilized dance and performance to illuminate the human struggle to find meaning within an absurd world.
+Reimagining past choreographic works that deal with the nature of touch and the inevitability of mortality, sweet, rotten, sweet aimed to strip away extraneous layers in order to discover moments of stillness within an overstimulated, disoriented psyche.

-The next step in a creative evolution, sweet, rotten, sweet re-conceives material from Piacenza’s recent work The Event, into a new realm of video installation and gallery performance.
+The next step in a creative evolution, sweet, rotten, sweet re-conceived material from Piacenza’s recent work The Event, into a new realm of video installation and gallery performance.

-In addition to the installation, there will be live performances throughout the month with Seattle performers; Ezra Dickinson, Kim Lusk, Wade Madsen, and Amelia Reeber.
-Staged in an intimate setting with only 25 audience members per show- sweet, rotten, sweet uses an up-close and personal setting to awaken audiences to the present moment.
+In addition to the installation, there were live performances throughout the month with Seattle performers Ezra Dickinson, Kim Lusk, Wade Madsen, and Amelia Reeber.
+Staged in an intimate setting with only 25 audience members per show, sweet, rotten, sweet used an up-close and personal setting to awaken audiences to the present moment.

 photos: Jazzy Photo